Miro-456/Miro-456/README.md

 - 😄 Pronouns: he, his, him (and so on...).
 - ⚡ Fun fact: I'm a fan of Beyblade and Sonic the Hedgehog, and you're probably gonna notice how many times I use parentheses "()" for humour 😁.
 Also I don't know who is gonna contribute to this special repo other than me 🤷‍♂️.
 - Check out [My Portfoilo](https://drive.google.com/drive/folders/1-Qiqmvkhkrz8VaEaaty0urfiqw7tpvT_)
- (not working cuz the file doesn't count the underscore for unknown reasons)
+ (It was not working cuz the file doesn't count the underscore for unknown reasons, so I had to make it a hyperlink)

 <!---
 MERESH56/MERESH56 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.